sherinsugathan/GeoVis/README.md

 7. Run `python3 mainWindow.py`.

 ## II.
 Steps for Running GeoVis Under EduCloud OnDemand
 Educloud On Demand is a service within the Educloud research infrastructure that enables running interactive, and/or graphical applications on the Fox HPC cluster.
-Unlike mimi, Fox cluster is hosting more advanced GPUs that can help render large datasets.
+Fox cluster hosts more advanced GPUs that can help render large datasets.
 ### a.
 Software Needed
 - Any modern browser
 ### b.
 Running GeoVis